LLNL/blt/docs/index.rst

 integration.
 The code is adapted from: https://www.mcs.anl.gov/research/projects/mpi/usingmpi/examples-usingmpi/simplempi/cpi_c.html.

-The tutorial requires a C++ compiler and CMake, we recommend using CMake 3.8.0 or newer.
-Parts of the tutorial also require MPI, CUDA, Sphinx and Doxygen.
+The tutorial requires a C++ compiler and CMake—we recommend CMake 3.8.0 or newer.
+Parts of the tutorial also require MPI, CUDA, Sphinx, and Doxygen.

 **Tutorial Contents**